Yachting

 Super Yachts in Port HerculesFeaturing 760 berths with bars and restaurants, it’s a premier destination for yacht owners and visitors.

 With over 50 islands and cays to choose from, the Caribbean gives you almost unlimited room to explore.
-Antigua alone brings 365 beaches to the table — the kind of stat that sounds impossible until you’re actually there.
-And if you time your visit around Antigua Sailing Week, you’re in for one of the most exhilarating regattas in the world.
+Antigua alone brings 365 beaches to the table.
+Time the visit around Antigua Sailing Week and you are in for one of the most exhilarating regattas in the world.

-Grenada consistently earns high marks for both its sailing conditions and the quality of its anchorages.
-The marine life in its waters makes every dive worthwhile.
-St. Lucia brings the drama of the Piton peaks together with crystal-clear water that’s genuinely ideal for beach days.
-The snorkeling around the volcanic formations alone is worth the trip.
+Grenada earns high marks for both sailing conditions and the quality of its anchorages.
+St. Lucia brings the drama of the Piton peaks together with water that is genuinely ideal for beach days.

-The Caribbean is one of those rare regions where luxury yacht charter options genuinely match the destination’s natural beauty.
-Whatever you’re looking for out on the water, the islands will deliver it.
+The Caribbean is one of the few regions where luxury yacht charter options genuinely match the destination's natural backdrop.

 Sardinia